 Winter Solstice Lantern Festival

-This yearly festival celebrates the longest night of the year.
-Venues alternate between Granville Island, Yaletown, or Dr. Sun Yat-Sen Garden in China Town.
+This yearly festival celebrates the longest night of the year, and venues alternate between Granville Island, Yaletown, or Dr. Sun Yat-Sen Garden in Chinatown.
 Typical activities include lantern-making, fire performances, and live entertainment.
 Each venue provides its own unique activities.
 You do not want to miss this multi-cultural celebration when you need things to do in Vancouver in December.

 Whistler Pride and Ski Festival

 Whistler is the proud host of the yearly LGBTQI Pride Week and ski festival.
 This festival is celebrating almost 30 years of existence and is still as big as ever.
 A weekend in Whistler is not enough for this event.
 It spans over eight jam-packed days of entertainment and snow sports and is one of the top things to do in Vancouver in January if you don’t mind a drive.

 Vancouver Craft Beer Week